-If you want to re-use your validators, you should have a look at the validator argument to attrs.field.
+If you want to re-use your validators, you should have a look at the validator argument to attrs.field().

 It takes either a callable or a list of callables (usually functions) and treats them as validators that receive the same arguments as with the decorator approach.
+Also as with the decorator approach, they are passed as positional arguments so you can name them however you want.